kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ## Summary

-This tutorial covered a hybrid Kedro project development workflow on Databricks, using your local development environment, dbx and Databricks repos to sync code, improving development efficiency versus only using Databricks notebooks.
+This tutorial introduced a hybrid Kedro project development workflow on Databricks, using your local development environment, dbx, and Databricks Repos to sync code.
+The main steps in this workflow are:

+1. Creating a virtual environment and installing and configuring dbx.
+2. Creating a repo on Databricks and syncing your project using dbx.
+3. Uploading project data to a location accessible by Kedro when run on Databricks (such as DBFS).
+4. Creating a Databricks notebook to run your project.
+5. Modifying your project in your local environment and testing the changes on Databricks in an iterative loop.

+This approach improves development efficiency and provides access to powerful development features, such as auto-completion, linting, and static type checking, that are not available when working exclusively with Databricks notebooks.